flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 The collection abstraction is closely related to the sequence abstraction.
 All of Clojure's core data structures &mdash; vectors, maps, lists and sets &mdash; take part in both abstractions.
-This makes complete sense when you think about it.
-(Think about it!
-Now!)

-They differ in that the sequence abstraction is "about" operating on members individually while the collection abstraction is "about" the data structure as a whole.
+The abstractions differ in that the sequence abstraction is "about" operating on members individually while the collection abstraction is "about" the data structure as a whole.
 For example, the collection functions `count`, `empty?`, and `every?` aren't about any individual element; they're about the whole.

 ```clojure